cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/reference/json_flags.md

 - `VARIABLE_SIZE` Has 'bigness' for power, wheel radius, etc.
 - `VISION`
 - `WATER_WHEEL` Recharges vehicle batteries when in flowing water.
-- `WELDRIG` Acts as a welder for crafting.
 - `WHEEL` Counts as a wheel in wheel calculations.
 - `WIDE_CONE_LIGHT` Projects a wide cone of light when turned on.
 - `WIND_POWERED` This engine is powered by wind ( sails etc ).